neputertech/khalti/README.md

 # Laravel Khalti

-This package can help you inegrate khalti new ePayment Gateway (NEW) to your php application.
+This package can help you integrate Khalti new ePayment Gateway (NEW) to your php application.

-Here is an example of how you can initiate khalti transaction:
+Here is an example of how you can initiate Khalti transaction:

 ```php
 ...